 Although he always had very much interest and admiration for the artistic work, in particular for the painting and the sculpture, his dedication to painting began late, after his 35 years old.
 Previously he remained in the field of craftsmanship working with materials as diverse as copper, wood or leather.

-In 1996 he travelled to Belgium, where he stayed for several years.
-In that same year he exhibited his watercoolers at the Expo Flanders, representing Chile.
+In 1996 he traveled to Belgium, where he stayed for several years.
+In that same year, he exhibited his watercoolers at the Expo Flanders, representing Chile.

 Despite his efforts to devote himself to his artistic passion, he often had to postpone his intentions and take on other jobs.
 However, for years he has obstinately tried to guide his steps along the artistic path.

 In 2016 he published the adult coloring book titled "Oceana".
 As for the subject of his works, the artist focuses on the landscape, the human figure and still life, in a realistic style, sometimes with a touch of fantasy, which he describes as magical realism.